tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ![screen capture](img/printsoundroutine80.gif)

-As you can see the routine has been perfectly PRINTed into memory.
-This technique is perfect if you have a 80-column card.
+As you can see the routine has been perfectly PRINTed into memory (+ that one POKE).

+This technique is great if you have a 80-column card.

 However, one must admit that typing all these CTRLs every time you modify your code is arduous.

-And of course, it means never scrolling the TEXT page or the routine would disappear.
-And also, TEXT display is noticeably slower than when the 80-column card is activated.
+Of course as with every other ``PRINT`` instead of ``POKE`` technique, it means never scrolling the TEXT page or the routine would disappear.

+Also, TEXT display is noticeably slower when the 80-column card is activated.
 You could deactivate it by adding ``CHR$(21)`` at the end of the ``PRINT`` statement but it costs you 8 more characters.

 Well ...
-43 characters is still outstanding.
+47+8 = 55 characters.
+This is still outstanding.

+Apart from needing a 80-column card, the main drawback to this technique is that for some routines, you'll need help of a POKE or two because characters from $80->$9F (128 to 159) and $FF (255) cannot be ``PRINT``ed.
+But as this will only take 11-12 chars more it might be acceptable in most of the cases.

 Could we do better ?

 ## POKEing Hexadecimal from Applesoft